 - Chase will not approve applications for certain credit cards if the applicant has already opened 5 (or more) credit card accounts in the last 24 months.

-The Chase Sapphire Preferred is one of those cards affected by this rule.
-So if you’ve opened at least 5 new credit card accounts in the last 24 months, it is extremely unlikely you would be approved for the Chase Sapphire Preferred.
+The Chase Sapphire Preferred card is one of those cards affected by this rule.
+So if you’ve opened at least 5 new credit card accounts in the last 24 months, it is extremely unlikely you would be approved for the Chase Sapphire Preferred card.

 Tips to Boost Your Credit Score

-So if your credit score isn’t high enough to get approved for the Chase Sapphire Preferred, what are some things you can do to improve it?
+So if your credit score isn’t high enough to get approved for the Chase Sapphire Preferred card, what are some things you can do to improve it?

 Well for starters, don’t lose hope!
 Your credit, like most things, can be improved with the right strategy and enough time.